PsCustomObject/PsCustomObject.github.io/_pages/about.md

 In few words I spend my time writing PowerShell code and not shying away from C# or Python which I deeply love for its simplicity and elegance, don’t tell around but sometimes I find it faster to implement something in Python rather than in PowerShell/C#.

+I mainly deal with Active Directory and Identity Management so more often than not you will find example and snippets related, in a way or another, to Identity Management in general.

 ## Why a blog

-I used to maintain a full blown WordPress blog where I rambled about various technical arguments but with the passing of years’ time grew scarce and I closed it down, issue is I do love to write (ok ramble is more appropriate) and to give back to the community so I opened this GitHub space where I share code snippets, full scripts or functions hoping to help somebody out there.
+I used to maintain a full blown WordPress blog where I rambled about various technical arguments but with the passing of years time grew scarce and I closed it down, issue is I do love to write (ok ramble is more appropriate) and to give back to the community so I started this GitHub space where I share code snippets, full scripts or functions hoping to help somebody out there.